Skip to main content

 • have someone else attend on your behalf – you must tell the tribunal that they will be representing you

-• ask to send written representations instead – this means you explain more about your case in writing
+• ask to send a written representations instead – this means you explain more about your case in writing

 It's best to attend or have someone else attend if you can.